 Meet the Expert

-Charles Passler, DC, is a celebrity nutritionist and founder of the Pure Change Program.
-With over twenty years of experience, Passler is committed to personalizing a lifestyle to each of his clients and has been featured in Haper's BAZAAR, The New York Times, Vogue, and W Magazine.
+- Charles Passler, DC, is a celebrity nutritionist and founder of the Pure Change Program.
+With over 20 years of experience, Passler is committed to personalizing a lifestyle to each of his clients and has been featured in Harper's Bazaar, the New York Times, Vogue, and W magazine.

 Unfortunately, busy schedules and the convenience of a quick takeout meal can make it difficult to stay on track with a healthy diet that's high in fiber and contains a moderate amount of fat and protein.
-Add in other factors that can lead to bloating like dehydration, constipation, PMS, and overdoing it on veggies like broccoli, cabbage, cauliflower, and beans—the worst bloat offenders, according to Passler—and you can be stuck with an uncomfortably bloated stomach, despite your best efforts.
+Add in other factors that can lead to bloating like dehydration, constipation, PMS, and overdoing it on veggies like broccoli, cabbage, cauliflower, and beans—the worst bloat offenders, according to Passler—and you can be stuck with an uncomfortably bloated stomach despite your best efforts.
+Fortunately, there are ways to combat belly bloat for quick relief from even the worst symptoms of this pesky digestive problem.
+We spoke to Passler and dietician Tamara Duker Freuman on how to get rid of bloating fast, so you can get back to your routine and feel your best.

 Drink Herbal Bitters

-According to Passler, herbal bitters activate receptors on your tongue that signal the production of more digestive juices down in your digestive tract.
+According to Passler, herbal bitters—medicinal herbs and botanicals that have been preserved—are key to improving bloat.
+Digestive bitters activate receptors on your tongue that signal the production of more digestive juices down in your digestive tract.
 "This will help reduce intestinal inflammation and gas production related to consuming offending foods," he explains.
 Mix yourself up an elixir of sparkling water and herbal bitters—Passler recommends Angostura—to soothe a bloated stomach.

 Take a Digestive Supplement

 In a pinch, digestive supplements containing ingredients like amylase, lipase, protease, or HCL can help get rid of bloating quickly.
 These key ingredients aid the digestive process and can reduce gas production.
-He suggests trying SpectaZyme Complete from Metagenics or Daily Probiotic ($34) from Pure Change.
+Passler suggests trying SpectraZyme Complete from Metagenics or Daily Probiotic ($34) from Pure Change.

 Drink Dandelion Tea